 6x the saturated fat

-½ brick extra firm tofu vs 3 large eggs
+½ brick extra firm tofu vs 3 large eggs ( this recipe will help)

 Both contain similar amounts of protein